grzeimann/Remedy/README.md

 git clone https://github.com/grzeimann/Remedy.git
 ```

 Remedy relies on a single calibration file (HDF5 file format: https://www.hdfgroup.org/solutions/hdf5/).
-An existing calibration file can be acquired with:
+A default set of calibrations will be kept up to date by the creator, Greg Zeimann, and can be acquired here:
 ```
 cd WHEREVER/Remedy/CALS
 scp username@wrangler.tacc.utexas.edu:/work/03730/gregz/maverick/test_cal_20190112.h5 .
 ```

-To create your own calibration file,
+If you want to create your own calibration file:
 ```
 1) Log onto TACC
 2) Get Remedy on TACC if you haven't already